gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 She ran to the kitchen.
 The back door was open.
 She was sure she had closed it after bringing in the laundry that afternoon.
-Sindy must have snuck out the back way to follow her parents into the village.
+Sindy must have snuck out the back way to follow her parents into town.

 "You little monster," Maddy said under her breath.
 She crossed the back garden in four long strides